 13 new cultural sites

-#1450 Thimlich Ohinga archeological site (Kenya) – A dry-stone walled settlement probably built in the 16th century CE, serving as a fort for communities and livestock, but also defined social entities and relationships linked to lineage.
+#1450 Thimlich Ohinga archeological site (Kenya).
+A dry-stone walled settlement probably built in the 16th century CE.
+It served as a fort for communities and livestock, but it also defined social entities and relationships linked to lineage.
 Thimlich Ohinga is the largest and best preserved of these traditional enclosures.

-#1480 Victorian Gothic and Art Deco Ensemble of Mumbai (India) – Having become a global trading centre, the city of Mumbai implemented an ambitious urban planning project in the second half of the 19th century.
-It led to the construction of ensembles of public buildings bordering the Oval Maidan open space, first in the Victorian Neo-Gothic style and then, in the early 20th century, in the Art Deco idiom.
+#1480 Victorian Gothic and Art Deco Ensemble of Mumbai (India).
+Having become a global trading centre, the city of Mumbai implemented an ambitious urban planning project in the second half of the 19th century.
+It led to the construction of ensembles of public buildings bordering the Oval Maidan open space.
+Style-wise they started with Victorian Neo-Gothic and then, in the early 20th century, in Art Deco.

-#1495 Hidden Christian Sites in the Nagasaki Region (Japan) – The 12 components of the site consist of ten villages, Hara Castle and a cathedral, built between the 16th and 19th centuries.
+#1495 Hidden Christian Sites in the Nagasaki Region (Japan).
+The 12 components of the site consist of ten villages, Hara Castle and a cathedral.
+They were built between the 16th and 19th centuries.
 Together they reflect the earliest activities of Christian missionaries and settlers in Japan.

-#1538 Ivrea, industrial city of the 20th century (Italy) – It comprises a large factory and buildings designed to serve the administration and social services, as well as residential units.
-Designed by leading Italian urban planners and architects, mostly between 1930 and the 1960s, this architectural ensemble reflects the ideas of the Community Movement (Movimento Comunità).
+#1538 Ivrea, industrial city of the 20th century (Italy).
+It comprises a large factory and buildings designed to serve the administration and social services, as well as residential units.
+It was designed by leading Italian urban planners and architects, mostly between 1930 and the 1960s.
+This architectural ensemble reflects the ideas of the Community Movement (Movimento Comunità).

-#1562 Sansa, Buddhist Mountain Monasteries in Korea (Republic of Korea) – The spatial arrangement of the seven temples that comprise the site, established from the 7th to 9thcenturies, present common characteristics that are specific to Korea – the “madang” (open courtyard) flanked by four buildings (Buddha Hall, pavilion, lecture hall and dormitory).
+#1562 Sansa, Buddhist Mountain Monasteries in Korea (Republic of Korea).
+The spatial arrangement of the seven temples that comprise the site, was established from the 7th to 9th centuries.
+They present common characteristics that are specific to Korea – the “madang” (open courtyard) flanked by four buildings (Buddha Hall, pavilion, lecture hall and dormitory).

-#1568 Sassanid Archaeological Landscape of Fars region (Islamic Republic of Iran) – Eight fortified structures, palaces, and city plans date back to the earliest and latest times of the Sassanian Empire, which stretched across the region from 224 to 658 CE.
+#1568 Sassanid Archaeological Landscape of Fars region (Islamic Republic of Iran).
+Eight fortified structures, palaces, and city plans date back to the earliest and latest times of the Sassanian Empire.
+This empire stretched across the region from 224 to 658 CE.

-#1572 Göbekli Tepe (Turkey) – This site presents monumental circular and rectangular megalithic structures, interpreted as enclosures, which were erected by hunter-gatherers in the Pre-Pottery Neolithic age between 9,600 and 8,200 BC.
+#1572 Göbekli Tepe (Turkey).
+This site presents monumental circular and rectangular megalithic structures, interpreted as enclosures.
+They were erected by hunter-gatherers in the Pre-Pottery Neolithic age between 9,600 and 8,200 BC.

 3 new natural sites